bprateek14/github-example/README.md

 # Projects
-This reposory contains various projects that I have done, from EDA to model development.
+This reposory contains various projects that I have done, Including data mining to model development.
+`